 |Stakeholder group||Issues in focus||Type of dialogue|

-|Employees||Responsible ethical enterprise.
-Safe and secure workplaces.
+|Employees||Safe and secure workplaces.
 Skills and career development.
+Responsible ethical enterprise.
+Long-term economic value growth.
 Good leadership.
-Equal treatment, diversity and inclusion.||Pilot study for the development of additional dialogue with employees.
-Daily dialogues, employee surveys, work environment measurements, work environment dialogues, workplace meetings, in-house training, incident follow-ups, performance reviews and student relations.
+Equal treatment, diversity and inclusion.||Daily workplace dialogues, employee surveys, work environment measurements, work environment dialogues, safety rounds at workplaces, workplace meetings, in-house training, incident follow-ups, performance reviews and student relations.
 Program for younger talents, in which they are provided with an opportunity to contribute to the company’s development and to give their perspectives.

 In 2022, NCC developed a new employee survey to increase participation and transparency and facilitate more frequent and faster surveys.
 A new platform and a new way of working was launched in autumn 2022 and will be evaluated further.

 |Customers||Sound working conditions.
 Health and safety.
 Control over the supply chain.
 Active work to reduce climate footprint, including

 energy efficiency, circularity, reuse and biodiversity.

 |Personal meetings, partnership projects, customer surveys.
 During 2022, interviews and roundtable discussions have been carried out, see above.|

 |Sound working conditions with respect to human rights.
 Climate impact.
 Circularity and inclusion.
 Long-term economic value growth that generates development opportunities.||Procurement processes, supplier assessments, personal meetings, meetings with suppliers, supplier audits and partnership projects.
 In 2021, dialogues with Group-wide suppliers were conducted in a team format.|